broadsage/.github/profile/README.md

 We specialize in building and supporting enterprise-grade software products, leveraging the flexibility and innovation of open-source technologies:

-- 🌐 **Open-Source Software Products**: Architected for reliability, performance, and scalability to meet mission-critical workloads.
+- 🌐 **Open Source Platforms** — Architected for resilience, scalability, security.
+Powering digital transformation and modern business needs.
-- 🤖 **AI & ML-Powered Solutions**: Leveraging state-of-the-art open-source AI/ML stacks to deliver predictive analytics, intelligent automation, and real-time decision-making.
+- 🤖 **AI/ML Systems** — Machine intelligence, predictive analytics, and advanced automation, built with open standards and global expertise.
-- ⚙️ **Automation Tools**: Orchestrated workflows and RPA-driven processes to streamline operations and reduce operational costs.
+- ⚙️ **Automation & DevOps** — RPA toolchains and orchestration workflows for frictionless operations and measurable efficiency.
-- 🎓 **Expert Support & Training**: Through our **Open Technology Industry Association (OTIA)**, we offer specialized training, consulting services, and enterprise adoption strategies.
+- 🎓 **Consulting & Training (OTIA)** — Enablement programs, expert support, and advisory services for enterprise adoption and best practices.

 ### Why Choose Broadsage? 💼